OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 > Category: group of development-time threats
 > Permalink: https://owaspai.org/goto/modelpoison/

 Development-time model poisoning in the broad sense is when an attacker manipulates elements of the development environment to alter the behavior of the model.
-There ar two types, each covered in this section:
+There are two types, each covered in a subsection:
 1. [data poisoning](/goto/datapoison/): manipulating training data, or data used for in-context learning
-2. [development-time model poisoning](/goto/devmodelpoison/]: manipulating model parameters, or other engineering elements that take part in creating the model, such as code, configuration or libraries.
+2. [development-time model poisoning](/goto/devmodelpoison/): manipulating model parameters, or other engineering elements that take part in creating the model, such as code, configuration or libraries.

 Impact: Integrity of model behaviour is affected, leading to issues from unwanted model output (e.g. failing fraud detection, decisions leading to safety issues, reputation damage, liability).